 Yes, Farmers insurance rates are competitive for some drivers, including military personnel.
-Farmers car insurance costs an average of $1,073 annually, or $89 per month.
+Farmers car insurance costs an average of $897 per year, or $75 per month.

 Farmers’ car insurance rates are based on your driving record and experience, along with factors like the type of car you drive, your ZIP code, your insurance history, and more.
 Your coverage and deductible choices also impact your final quote, as do your eligibility for discounts.… read full answer